 Open MIND: Discoveries in Cognitive Science: Open Mind provides a forum for three types of submissions: original Research Reports (brief or expanded) on all aspects of cognitive science, emphasizing new discoveries that advance the field or definitive contributions that settle an on-going controversy, or Perspectives that are a mix of short review and opinion piece on a critical issue in the field that highlights a new conceptual or methodological approach.
 Brief Research Reports are up to 4000 words (APC is $1000), whereas Expanded Research Reports are up to 10,000 words (APC is $1500).
 Perspectives are up to 4000 words (APC is $1000).
 All contributions published in the journal will be under a Creative Commons license, with the default as CC-BY.

 Quantitative Science Studies: QSS is an open access journal that follows the Fair Open Access Principles.
 All contributions published in the journal will be under a Creative Commons license, with the default as CC-BY.
 Article processing charges (APCs) for articles and reviews are $600 for members of ISSI and $800 for non-members.
-If authors do not have access to institutional or organizational funds for APCs, the APC can be covered by funds made available by the Technische Informationsbibliothek (TIB) - Leibniz Information Centre for Science and Technology with support from the Communication, Information, Media Centre (KIM) of the University of Konstanz, except for those authors with access to institutional or organizational funds for APCs.
-These funds will be managed by the Fair Open Access Alliance.
+If authors do not have access to institutional or organizational funds for APCs, the APC can be covered by funds made available by the Technische Informationsbibliothek (TIB) - Leibniz Information Centre for Science and Technology with support from the Communication, Information, Media Centre (KIM) of the University of Konstanz.
+These funds are expected to be available for all submissions accepted for publication before the end of 2022.
+The funds are managed by the Fair Open Access Alliance.